SCCM Run Script Deployment Step-by-Step Guide – Uninstall 7Zip without Package

 • Navigate to \Software Library\Overview\Scripts.

-• Click on Scripts Node and select Create Script button from the ribbon menu.
+• Click on Scripts Node and select the Create Script button from the ribbon menu.

-SCCM Run Script Deployment Step by Step Guide - Uninstall 7Zip without Package 13
+SCCM Run Script Deployment Step-by-Step Guide - Uninstall 7Zip without Package - Fig.18

 From the Create Script wizard, enter the details of the script you want to create to install Adobe Acrobat Reader.